Course Descriptions

 Anatomy and Physiology: Have you ever wondered what makes up your body or how it even works?
 This course will introduce you to the structure and workings of God’s most amazing creation, the human body.
 Topics of this course will include skin, bones, muscles, cardiovascular system, respiratory system, digestive system, nervous system, and immune system.
 Along the way you will also learn about common injuries and illnesses that affect each of these systems.
 You may not be ready to scrub in on a surgery at the end of the semester, but you will definitely be smarter.
 This is a semester course.

-Art: Is organized into five areas:
+Art: Is organized into the following areas:

 • Illustration: This course is an introductory class for students who are new to art.
 Illustration introduces students to the concept of using art as a means of storytelling.
 From creating characters to illustrating narratives and text, students will learn skills to become creative problem solvers while studying a broad variety of art tools and materials.
 The class will learn how to understand and create meaning in art, and be exposed to some of the great illustrations of the past and present.
 Students will also learn to discuss and critique art constructively and with confidence.
+There is a $15 class fee.
 This is a semester course.

-Computer CodingMiddle School Computer Coding is a course that introduces early secondary students to programming.
-The course is designed to be attractive to a diverse range of students, from those with a coding background to those that have never considered programming.
-Students learn how to code by working in real software environments such as Code.org.
-Students will have the opportunity to program using Block Code to create a simple Mobile App.
-Students will discover how to create amazing programs that can lead to them having a significant impact on their world & community.
-This is a single semester course.
+Computer Coding: Middle School Computer Coding is a course that introduces early secondary students to computer basics, programming, and web design.
+The course is designed to be attractive to a diverse range of students, from those with a coding/computer background to those who have never considered programming.
+Students will have the opportunity to program using Block Code with Spheros.
+Students will also create web pages and learn about computer basics.
+This is a single-semester course.

-Consumer StudiesThis elective provides students with the knowledge and skills to prepare students for everyday life as an adult.
-The course topics are: Finances/Budget, Clothing Care and Repair, Nutrition, and Cooking..
+Consumer Studies: This elective provides students with the knowledge and skills to prepare students for everyday life as an adult.
+The course topics are: finances/budget, clothing care and repair, nutrition, and cooking.
 The course has numerous lab activities that teach these practical skills in fun and creative ways.
 The course requires the purchase of a sewing kit and paying a $15 materials fee for the lab activities.

 Dance: Is organized into three areas: